PHOENIXCONTACT/Application-Developer-Training/chapter-1-basics.md

 You will find the `GraphitePencilType` among all other `<Product>Types` in the `PencilFactory` package within the `Products` folder.

-For properties to be shown in the UI, add the [EntrySerialize](https://github.com/PHOENIXCONTACT/MORYX-Framework/blob/dev/docs/articles/Core/Serialization/EntryConvert.md#entryserialize-attribute) attribute.
+Paste the following code and for properties to be shown in the UI, add the [EntrySerialize](https://github.com/PHOENIXCONTACT/MORYX-Framework/blob/dev/docs/articles/Core/Serialization/EntryConvert.md#entryserialize-attribute) attribute.
 For properties to be saved in the database, use the [DataMember](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.serialization.datamemberattribute?view=net-7.0) attribute.

 ``` cs